-The Inclusive Curriculum Working Group (ICWG) was established in Spring 2014 to explore how 'inclusivity', in its widest possible sense, might be more effectively embedded within the curriculum and with a view to better supporting staff.
+The Inclusive Curriculum Working Group (ICWG) was established in Spring 2014 to explore how 'inclusivity', in its widest possible sense, might be more effectively embedded within the curriculum and staff might be better supported to this end.
 The work of the group covers disability, diversity, international and part-time students, socio-economic status, gender, religion, and LGBT.
 The remit of the Group is to explore how inclusivity may be better, and more naturally, embedded within core areas of University activity including the provision of accessible learning materials and resources, teaching delivery, assessment and feedback, personal tutoring and student access.
+Recent work undertaken has produced greater clarity to the data in order to enable the analysis of inclusivity, producing focused training for new teaching staff and highlighting areas to build in anticipatory adjustments for disabled students.

-Additional Support for Mature Students and Those with Caring Responsibilities

-The University offers a number of targeted support initiatives for mature students and those with children or other caring responsibilities.
-There is a dedicated webpage for mature students considering applying to the University and a mature student ambassador attends Open Days to give first-hand advice.
-Through A2B, mature students are invited to a separate guidance event before working on their assignments and are also invited to a morning induction in September to help them navigate Welcome Week.
+Additional Support for Mature Students and Those with Caring Responsibilities working on their assignments and are also invited to a morning induction in September to help them navigate Welcome Week.
 Tailored advice about studying as a mature student is also provided.
 Additionally, there is an intranet webpage with video and useful links which students can use once they are at the University.
 This also raises the profile of the needs of mature students for staff.